lukevers/mouse/README.md

 ## Configuring

-Mouse uses the [Viper](https://github.com/spf13/viper) library, which allows a variety of configuration types.
 Your configuration file can exist at any of the following locations:

 ```bash
 /etc/mouse/